F-i-l-i-p-e/PHP-Assignment1/README.md

 # PHP-Assignment1

-PS- php-assignment-1.sql is a Dump from xampp sql server after testing and running.
-The original Query file used in xampp is located inside Original Query DB folder.
+PS - "php-assignment-1.sql" is a Dump from xampp sql server after testing and running.
+The original Query file used in xampp is located inside "Original Query DB" folder.
+There are screenshots located at folder Prints to exemplify how the DB was run using xampp's SQL for localhost.

 -----------------------------------------
 Assignment One